None of these are affiliate links. These are just resources that I use (or have used) and personally recommend. Click away, my friends…

 Attachment and Bonding Center for Ohio (Dr. Gregory Keck) – dozens of articles on attachment, dealing with difficult behaviors, and parenting the child from hard places.

-Upside Down: Understanding and Supporting Attachment in Adoptive Families – The must-have book for adoptive families, prospective adoptive families, and people who know adoptive families.
-I’m not biased or anything. :)
+Upside Down: Understanding and Supporting Attachment in Adoptive Families – Must-have information for adoptive families, prospective adoptive families, and people who know adoptive families.
+You don’t have to take my word for it; check out the reviews. :) Adoptive families are not alone – and the communities around them can make sure they never feel that way again.